Everything You Need to Know About Getting the COVID-19 Vaccine in New York

 Here's what you need to know about how to get vaccinated in New York.

-Pfizer CEO and Chairman Albert Bourla said in a news release about the trial that the results will be submitted to the U.S. Food and Drug Administration (FDA) and European Medicines Agency in the coming weeks "with the hope of starting to vaccinate this age group before the start of the next school year."
+The hope is "starting to vaccinate this age group before the start of the next school year."
 They will ask the regulators to expand authorizations for the vaccine to be used in young people.

 In Pfizer's clinical trial, 18 adolescents in the placebo group developed COVID-19 and 0 in the vaccinated group did.
 Those in the vaccinated group showed a strong immune response one month after receipt of the second vaccine dose, according to test data released by Pfizer.